 You can get a more clear understanding of the analysis of FII DII data relative to the NIFTY Price movement by watching the video below:

-NOTE: All data has been taken from the StockEdge app.
+NOTE: All data has been taken from the StockEdge.

-All above FII and DII Analysis are for the cash market.
+All the above FII and DII Analysis are for the cash market.

 Also Read: FIIs Importance In Indian Stock Markets